gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/buildui.md

 *   TextArea widget, a multi-line text box
 *   SuggestBox, a text box that displays a pre-configured set of items

-StockWatcher users will type in a stock code which is single line of text; therefore, implement a [TextBox](../RefWidgetGallery.html#textbox) widget.
+StockWatcher users will type in a stock code which is a single line of text; therefore, implement a [TextBox](../RefWidgetGallery.html#textbox) widget.

 ### Label